nuraylaraacar-Seng/Nexus-HR-AI/README.md

 ## 📄 Documentation

-The project includes standard software engineering artifacts:
+The project is accompanied by a set of software engineering documents created during the analysis and design process, including:

+* Vision & Scope
+* Stakeholder Analysis
 * Software Requirements Specification (SRS)
-* Vision & Scope document
+* Analysis Models
-* Risk analysis
+* Requirements Classification
 * Requirements Traceability Matrix (RTM)

-These were used to guide and structure development rather than being treated as formal paperwork.
+* Risk Analysis
+* Prototype Evolution Report
+* Requirements Validation & Change Management

+These documents describe the project's requirements, design decisions, and development process, complementing the implementation available in this repository.

+See the `/docs` directory for the complete documentation.

 ---